Tough questions on the beach help one lifeguard point others to the Savior.

 Terry Legg is a 62-year-old Australian lifeguard.

 He works hard to keep up with the younger rescuers, and he works even harder to tell them about Jesus.
-Terry and his wife, Maureen, are staff members with Athletes in Action, Campus Crusade for Christ's sports ministry.
+Terry and his wife, Maureen, are staff members with Athletes in Action, Cru's sports ministry.

 In Australia, lifeguards patrol the beaches as part of surf clubs.
 The clubs set the requirements and assign the schedules, but all the guards volunteer their time.